xr-exhibition-projects/ar-face-smoking/BUILD.md

   - If errors persist, ensure the DLL files are in `dependencies/` and rebuild.

 - **Missing model_assets errors**:
   - Remember that `model_assets` is excluded from the build.
-Copy it manually to `dist/VisoMasterAR/model_assets/` after building.
+Copy it manually to `dist/ARFaceEffect/model_assets/` after building.

+- **Editing configuration and images after build**:
+  - `animation_config.json` is automatically copied to the dist root during build.
+You can edit it directly in `dist/ARFaceEffect/animation_config.json`.
+  - To change the face image (`old_face.jpg`), place it in `dist/ARFaceEffect/assets/images/old_face.jpg` - it will be used instead of the one in `_internal`.

 - **PyInstaller module errors**:
   - If PyInstaller fails due to missing modules, add them to the `hiddenimports` list in `installer/visomaster.spec`.